rimutaka/spotify-playlist-builder/README.md

-# Chrome extension for generating a random playlist from your library tracks, albums and playlists
+# Chrome extension for generating random playlists from your library tracks, albums and playlists

-This extension builds a Spotify playlist out of random tracks found in _My Library_ to let you listen to everything you have in there on shuffle.
+This extension builds a Spotify playlist out of a random selection of tracks found in _My Library_ to let you listen to everything you have in there on shuffle.

 It picks tracks from Liked Songs, Liked Albums and Liked Playlists.

+### Get started

 * Install the extension
 * Log into Spotify